 How has Israel managed to survive all these years after so many attempts to extinguish her light?
 Because she is so strong and persevering?
 Because she is so obedient and respectful of her God?
 No. I think we can rule out every one of those possibilities right from the get go.
 Israel has survived because God has integrity, and is a man of his word.
 That oath He swore, which was witnessed by Abraham and his son Isaac, guarantees the survival of Abraham's posterity right on into eternity.
 And they will one day be the head of this planet; the center of all political power.

-So by two immutable things the word of God, and an oath of God Abraham's covenant is secure; and impossible to make go away.
+So by two immutable things-- the promise and the oath --Israel's future is secure; and impossible to make go away.

-Although God's promise to give Palestine to Abraham included Abraham's offspring, it did not include every one of them only the line that leads directly to Jacob.
-So neither Ishmael, nor any of Ishmael's posterity, have a Divine right to Palestine.
+Although God's promise to give Palestine to Abraham included Abraham's posterity, it doesn't include every one of them-- only the line that leads directly to Jacob.
+So neither Ishmael, nor any of Ishmael's posterity, have the right to a permanent settlement in Palestine.
 Ishmael's clan are Gentiles; and they have no special privileges just because they can trace their origin to Abraham.
 Ownership of Palestine, since somewhere around 585 BCE, has been often decided through the machinations of political struggle.
-However, in the future God has to restore the land to Abraham's and Isaac's posterity once and for all because He swore it was theirs forever.
+However, in the future God has to restore the land to Abraham and his posterity once and for all because He swore it was theirs forever.

 The line has to include Sarah too.
 She was just as much a part of the promise as her husband.
 So Ishmael was never a serious candidate for the benefits of Abraham's covenant because he was Hagar's son.
 Ishmael was out of the running even before he was born, and Abraham should have known better than to think Ishmael might substitute for the long awaited son promised to he and Sarah.
 God would quite literally have been forced to break his word in order to accommodate Abraham's feelings about Ishmael; and that is never going to happen under any circumstances.